Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan Mask Classifications

-Tibetan mask handicrafts are widely distributed, used in different areas, and made in different ways so that there are many kinds and different forms.
+Tibetan mask handicrafts are widely distributed, used in different areas, and made in different ways so there are many kinds and different forms.

 In terms of production, it can be roughly divided into two categories: hard molding and soft molding, namely religious masks and opera masks.
 Religious masks are mostly hard-shaped, while folk opera masks are generally soft-shaped.
 The hard molding masks are usually three-dimensional or semi-three-dimensional.
-The hard-shaped masks are mostly used in religious Cham dances and temples hanging for sacrifice.
+The hard-shaped masks are primarily used in religious Cham dances and temples hanging for sacrifice.
 Later, the production of Tibetan opera masks also adopted this production method.
 The soft molding masks mainly exist in the Kham area in eastern Tibet, all of which are the images of the common people.
 The craftsmen use a concise way to outline the expression and manner of mortals, to create various vivid masks.

 In terms of texture, there are leather masks, wooden masks, copper masks, clay masks, linoleum masks, cardboard masks, etc.